thanhhaimai/dotfiles/README.md

 Dotfiles are meant to be shared, so here you are.
 These are my dotfiles and instructions to set up my computers.
 It is tested with a fresh installation of Ubuntu 13.10.
 Feel free to take a look at the dotfiles, especially `.vimrc` and `.bashrc`.
 If you copy some part of my vimrc/bashrc and see an error, check if you have the [required software](#required-software) below.
-I also include an [installation guide](#installation-steps "Installation steps for Mint 15 Mate Edition") for fresh install of Mint 15.

 ## Installation
 * Clone this